supabase/supabase-flutter/README.md

 ### Custom LocalStorage

-As default, `supabase_flutter` uses [`hive`](https://pub.dev/packages/hive) to persist user session.
-Encryption is disabled by default, since it's necessary a unique key we can not define.
+As default, `supabase_flutter` uses [`hive`](https://pub.dev/packages/hive) to persist the user session.
+Encryption is disabled by default, since an unique encryption key is necessary, and we can not define it.
 To set an `encryptionKey`, do the following:

 ```dart
 void main() {